 Home adaptation programme

-Existing foster carers can apply for financial support to extend their homes, so they have the space and facilities to look after more children.
+Once you are a foster carer, you can apply for financial support to extend your home.
+This can help you create the space and facilities to look after more foster children.

-We offer competitive payments of around £350 to £580 per child per week (including allowances), depending on the age and needs of the child.
-To find out more see What do foster carers earn?
+We pay foster carers £350 to £580 per child per week (including allowances), depending on the age and needs of the child.
+We offer 28 days of paid holiday, too.

 Refer a friend scheme